South Branch

 the center support.
 I used my wrist-rocket with attached spinning reel and a 9/16” hex nut for a projectile.
 I then attached 200 lb.
 Dacron

 to the monofilament and pulled that back into and over the tree.
-A wild cherry tree and a poplar supported the antenna at its ends.
-I was
+A wild cherry tree and a poplar supported the ends.
+I was very pleased with

 were unrelated.